urql-graphql/urql/docs/advanced/debugging.md

 - ✅ **Create unique event types** : Key events should be easily identifiable and have a unique names.
-- ❌ **Don't listen to debug events inside your exchange**: While it's possible to call `client.subscsubscribeToDebugTarget` in an exchange it's only valuable when creating a debugging exchange, like the `devtoolsExchange`.
+- ❌ **Don't listen to debug events inside your exchange**: While it's possible to call `client.subscribeToDebugTarget` in an exchange it's only valuable when creating a debugging exchange, like the `devtoolsExchange`.
 - ❌ **Don't send warnings in debug events**: Informing your user about warnings isn't effective when the event isn't seen.
 You should still rely on `console.warn` so all users see your important